-This is a tasty and super-easy meal that can be on the table in less than 20 minutes.
-Lots of swaps are also possible.
-If you like, use 1 pound of chicken or beef in place of the tofu, and use whatever vegetables you have available.
+This is a tasty and easy meal that can be on the table in less than 20 minutes.
+There are also many substitutions you can make to call this dish your own!
+If you’re not a fan of tofu (although you did click on this recipe!), use 1 lb of chicken or beef instead, and use whatever fresh vegetables you have available.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy